Unity-Technologies/com.unity.probuilder/Documentation~/faq.md

 ## Missing FbxPrefab or assembly reference error

-You may see one or more of these errors if you have imported the **FBX Exporter** package, then later removed it:
+You might see one or more of these errors if you have imported the **FBX Exporter** package, then later removed it:

 ```
 <project-folder>/Addons/Fbx.cs(66,81): error CS0246: The type or namespace name `FbxNode' could not be found.
 Are you missing an assembly reference?